History and Basis of Presentation

 New Accounting Guidelines

 In June 2011, the FASB issued authoritative guidance requiring entities to report components of other comprehensive income in either a single continuous statement or in two separate, but consecutive statements of net income and other comprehensive income.
-The company has included a consolidated statement of comprehensive income for the years ended December 31, 2012 and 2011.
+The company has included on its financial statements comprehensive income with this quarter ended March 31, 2012.

 The entire disclosure for the business description and basis of presentation concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).